 Why Tom Selleck's Blue Bloods Was Canceled By CBS

 It's important to make this distinction because there is "copaganda" out there.
 On television, for the last 14 seasons, there hasn't been a series more dedicated to taking the side of the fuzz come hell or high water than CBS' "Blue Bloods."
 The cop series about the Reagans (ahem), a cop family that unapologetically does cop stuff because being cops is, as the title screams, branded in their genetic code.
-Starring Tom Selleck, Donnie Wahlberg, Bridget Moynahan, Will Estes, and Len Cariou, the show believes in the inherent decency of the people who carry a shield and a gun — god forbid they ever have to use the latter.
+Starring Tom Selleck, Donnie Wahlberg, Bridget Moynahan, Will Estes, and Len Cariou, the show believes in the inherent decency of the people who carry a shield and a gun.
+(God forbid they ever have to use the latter.)

 The show was a fairy tale, but there's an audience out there that unabashedly cheers for cops, and, judging from the Nielsen ratings, "Blue Bloods" is their network fantasy of choice.
-So why the heck did CBS, a non-ideological company obsessed solely with the bottom line, cancel the series when it was still going strong?
+So, why the heck did CBS, a non-ideological company obsessed solely with the bottom line, cancel the series when it was still going strong?

-Why cancel a perennial top 10 show?
+Why is Blue Bloods ending if it's a top 10 show?

 There really isn't a good answer for this!